-Appendix Five: The Police and Criminal Evidence Act (1984) - Code C
+Appendix 5: the Police and Criminal Evidence Act (1984) Code 3

-- 1. The headteacher/head of school, designated safeguarding lead (DSL) and deputy (DDSL) are aware of the requirement for children to have an appropriate adult when in contact with Police officers. - 2.
-PACE states that anyone who appears to be under 18, shall, in the absence of clear evidence that they are older, be treated as a child for these purposes. - 3.
-PACE also states that if at any time an officer has any reason to suspect that a person of any age may be vulnerable, then that person is entitled to be accompanied by an appropriate adult at any point. - 4.
+The headteacher/head of school, designated safeguarding lead (DSL) and deputy (DDSL) (Mrs E Ballinger; Mr D Rowlands; Mrs C Glandfield; Mr N Briley) at Greysbrooke Primary School are aware of the requirement for children to have an appropriate adult when in contact with Police officers.

+- 1. PACE states that anyone who appears to be under 18, shall, in the absence of clear evidence that they are older, be treated as a child for these purposes. - 2.
+PACE also states that if at any time an officer has any reason to suspect that a person of any age may be vulnerable, then that person is entitled to be accompanied by an appropriate adult at any point. - 3.
 If a police officer arrives at the school wishing to speak with a student, the receptionist will inform the headteacher and the DSL and follow the school's visitor procedures.
 The DSL will ensure that arrangements are made to inform parents that this is the case and seek their presence at the school as the appropriate adult.
-If for any reason the parent cannot attend to be an appropriate adult the DSL or headteacher will ensure that an appropriate adult is provided from the school leadership team. - The DSL (or deputy) will communicate any vulnerabilities known by the school to any police officer who wishes to speak to a student about an offence they may suspect.
-This communication will be recorded on our online safeguarding system. - 6.
-If having been informed of the vulnerabilities, the DSL (or deputy) does not feel that the officer is acting in accordance with PACE, they will ask to speak with a supervisor or contact 101 to escalate their concerns immediately. - 7.
-A person whom there are grounds to suspect of an offence must be cautioned1 before questioned about an offence2, or asked further questions if the answers they provide the grounds for suspicion, or when put to them the suspect's answers or silence, (i.e., failure or refusal to answer or answer satisfactorily) may be given in evidence to a court in a prosecution. - 8.
+If for any reason the parent cannot attend to be an appropriate adult the DSL or headteacher will ensure that an appropriate adult is provided from the school leadership team. - 4.
+The DSL (or deputy) will communicate any vulnerabilities known by the school to any police officer who wishes to speak to a student about an offence they may suspect.
+This communication will be recorded on our online safeguarding system. - 5.
+If having been informed of the vulnerabilities, the DSL (or deputy) does not feel that the officer is acting in accordance with PACE, they will ask to speak with a supervisor or contact 101 to escalate their concerns immediately. - 6.
+A person whom there are grounds to suspect of an offence must be cautioned before questioned about an offence or asked further questions if the answers they provide the grounds for suspicion, or when put to them the suspect's answers or silence, (i.e., failure or refusal to answer or answer satisfactorily) may be given in evidence to a court in a prosecution. - 7.
 A Police Officer must not caution a child or a vulnerable person unless the appropriate adult is present.
-If a child or a vulnerable person is cautioned in the absence of the appropriate adult, the caution must be repeated in the appropriate adult's presence. - 9.
-The 'appropriate adult' means, in the case of a child: - the parent, guardian or, if the child is in the care of a local authority or voluntary organisation, a person representing that authority or organisation. - a social worker of a local authority or, failing these, some other responsible adult aged 18 or over who is not: - a police officer - employed by the police. - under the direction or control of the chief officer of a police force; or

-• a person who provides services under contractual arrangements (but without being employed by the chief officer of a police force), to assist that force in relation to the discharge of its chief officer's functions.
+If a child or a vulnerable person is cautioned in the absence of the appropriate adult, the caution must be repeated in the appropriate adult's presence. - 8.
+The 'appropriate adult' means, in the case of a child: - the parent, guardian or, if the child is in the care of a local authority or voluntary organisation, a person representing that authority or organisation. - a social worker of a local authority or, failing these, some other responsible adult aged 18 or over who is not: - a police officer - employed by the police. - under the direction or control of the chief officer of a police force; or - a person who provides services under contractual arrangements (but without being employed by the chief officer of a police force), to assist that force in relation to the discharge of its chief officer's functions.